- Every Incident is preventable.

 - Strive to be six times safer than the industry average.

 - Take the next STEP to world class safety!

-Established in 1989, the Safety Training Evaluation Process (STEP) program was developed and written by contractors, for contractors.
+Established in 1989, the STEP SAFETY MANAGEMENT SYSTEM was developed and written by contractors, for contractors.
 There is no charge for this service (unless you are applying for STEP Diamond or Platinum, or submitting via the paper application), and your responses are strictly confidential.

 STEP provides guidance for creating a better safety program.
 The benchmarks help you monitor and adjust your company’s efforts to build a safer work environment.
 Now is the perfect time to find out how your company can improve its job-site safety and its bottom line.

 Every ABC member wants to send its workers home safely every night.
 Take the first step towards achieving world-class safety by participating in STEP, whether you are beginning your safety journey or continuing to strengthen your performance.Getting started with STEP is free, and it can help you lower your workers compensation insurance rates.